Mohit2497/CrewAI-SQL-Agent/README.md

 # CrewAI SQL Agent

 An AI-powered SQL agent system that enables natural language database queries using CrewAI, LangChain, and Streamlit.
-Upload CSV files and ask questions in plain English to get SQL queries, data analysis, and business insights.
+Upload CSV files and ask questions in plain English to get SQL queries.

 ## Features